abhisheks008/DL-Simplified/Website_Classification/Model/README.md

 ### 📢 **Conclusion**

-In conclusion, this project successfully implemented and trained two deep learning models, CNN and BiLSTM, for URL classification based on content categories.
+In conclusion, this project successfully implemented and trained deep learning models MNB, CNN and BiLSTM, for URL classification based on content categories.
 Both models were trained and evaluated using appropriate techniques, and their performance was assessed based on accuracy scores.
 The results demonstrate the effectiveness of deep learning models in classifying URLs into predefined categories.

 ### ✒️ **Your Signature**